bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Reading-From-Multiple-S3-Buckets/index.md

 bacalhau describe ${JOB_ID}
 ```

-- **Job download**: You can download your job results directly by using `bacalhau get`.
+**Job download**: You can download your job results directly by using `bacalhau get`.
 Alternatively, you can choose to create a directory to store your results.
-In the command below, we created a directory and downloaded our job output to be stored in that directory.
+In the command below, we created a directory (`results`) and downloaded our job output to be stored in that directory.

 ```bash